nodejs/node/doc/api/async_hooks.md

 made to the `resource` object passed to `init` it is possible that `destroy` will never be called, causing a memory leak in the application.
 If the resource does not depend on garbage collection, then this will not be an issue.

+Using the destroy hook results in additional overhead because it enables tracking of `Promise` instances via garbage collector.

 #### `promiseResolve(asyncId)`